untoldengine/UntoldEngine/docs/Architecture/outOfCore.md

 Building #500 StreamingComponent: streamingRadius=80, unloadRadius=120, state=.unloaded
 ```

-The streaming system can now manage all 500 buildings.
+The streaming system can now load buildings within 80 m and unload them beyond 120 m as the camera moves.

 ---